 - Sec.
 1 Official Titles.
 The U. T. System is composed of the institutions and entities set forth below.
-To insure uniformity and consistence of usage throughout the U. T. System, the institutions and their respective entities shall be listed in the following order and the following titles (short form of title follows) shall be used: - 1.1 The University of Texas System Board of Regents (U. T. System Board of Regents) - 1.2 The University of Texas System Administration (U. T. System Administration) - (a) The University of Texas System Bauer House (U. T. Bauer House) - 1.3 The University of Texas at Arlington (U. T. Arlington) - (a) The University of Texas at Arlington School of Architecture - (b) The University of Texas at Arlington College of Business Administration - (c) The University of Texas at Arlington College of Education - (d) The University of Texas at Arlington College of Engineering - (e) The University of Texas at Arlington Graduate School - (f) The University of Texas at Arlington Honors College - (g) The University of Texas at Arlington College of Liberal Arts - (h) The University of Texas at Arlington School of Nursing
+To insure uniformity and consistence of usage throughout the U. T. System, the institutions and their respective entities shall be listed in the following order and the following titles (short form of title follows) shall be used: - 1.1 The University of Texas System Board of Regents (U. T. Board of Regents) - 1.2 The University of Texas System Administration (U. T. System Administration) - (a) The University of Texas System Bauer House (U. T. Bauer House) - 1.3 The University of Texas at Arlington (U. T. Arlington) - (a) The University of Texas at Arlington School of Architecture - (b) The University of Texas at Arlington College of Business Administration - (c) The University of Texas at Arlington College of Education - (d) The University of Texas at Arlington College of Engineering - (e) The University of Texas at Arlington Graduate School - (f) The University of Texas at Arlington Honors College - (g) The University of Texas at Arlington College of Liberal Arts - (h) The University of Texas at Arlington School of Nursing

-- (i) The University of Texas at Arlington College of Science - (j) The University of Texas at Arlington School of Social Work

-- (k) The University of Texas at Arlington School of Urban and Public Affairs - 1.4 The University of Texas at Austin (U. T. Austin) - (a) The University of Texas at Austin School of Architecture - (b) The University of Texas at Austin McCombs School of Business - (c) The University of Texas at Austin College of Communication - (d) The University of Texas at Austin Division of Continuing and Extended Education - (e) The University of Texas at Austin College of Education - (f) The University of Texas at Austin College of Engineering - (g) The University of Texas at Austin College of Fine Arts - (h) The University of Texas at Austin John A. and Katherine G. Jackson School of Geosciences - (i) The University of Texas at Austin Graduate School - (j) The University of Texas at Austin School of Information - (k) The University of Texas at Austin School of Law - (I) The University of Texas at Austin LBJ School of Public Affairs
+- (i) The University of Texas at Arlington College of Science - (j) The University of Texas at Arlington School of Social Work - (k) The University of Texas at Arlington School of Urban and Public Affairs - 1.4 The University of Texas at Austin (U. T. Austin) - (a) The University of Texas at Austin School of Architecture - (b) The University of Texas at Austin McCombs School of Business - (c) The University of Texas at Austin College of Communication - (d) The University of Texas at Austin Division of Continuing and Extended Education - (e) The University of Texas at Austin College of Education - (f) The University of Texas at Austin College of Engineering - (g) The University of Texas at Austin College of Fine Arts - (h) The University of Texas at Austin Graduate School - (i) The University of Texas at Austin School of Information - (j) The University of Texas at Austin School of Law - (k) The University of Texas at Austin LBJ School of Public Affairs - (I) The University of Texas at Austin College of Liberal Arts

-(m) The University of Texas at Austin College of Liberal Arts
+(m)The University of Texas at Austin McDonald Observatory at Mount Locke (U. T. Austin McDonald Observatory)

-- (n) The University of Texas at Austin McDonald Observatory at Mount Locke (U. T. Austin McDonald Observatory) - (o) The University of Texas at Austin College of Natural Sciences - (p) The University of Texas at Austin School of Nursing - (q) The University of Texas at Austin College of Pharmacy - (r) The University of Texas at Austin School of Social Work - 1.5 The University of Texas at Brownsville (U. T. Brownsville) - (a) The University of Texas at Brownsville School of Business - (b) The University of Texas at Brownsville Division of Continuing Education - (c) The University of Texas at Brownsville School of Education - (d) The University of Texas at Brownsville School of Health Sciences - (e) The University of Texas at Brownsville College of Liberal Arts - (f) The University of Texas at Brownsville College of Science, Mathematics and Technology - 1.6 The University of Texas at Dallas (U. T. Dallas) - (a) The University of Texas at Dallas School of Arts and Humanities - (b) The University of Texas at Dallas School of Behavioral and Brain Sciences

-(c) The University of Texas at Dallas Callier Center for Communication Disorders
+- (n) The University of Texas at Austin College of Natural Sciences - (o) The University of Texas at Austin School of Nursing - (p) The University of Texas at Austin College of Pharmacy - (q) The University of Texas at Austin School of Social Work - 1.5 The University of Texas at Brownsville (U. T. Brownsville) - (a) The University of Texas at Brownsville School of Business - (b) The University of Texas at Brownsville Division of Continuing Education - (c) The University of Texas at Brownsville School of Education - (d) The University of Texas at Brownsville School of Health Sciences - (e) The University of Texas at Brownsville College of Liberal Arts - (f) The University of Texas at Brownsville College of Science, Mathematics and Technology - 1.6 The University of Texas at Dallas (U. T. Dallas) - (a) The University of Texas at Dallas School of Arts and Humanities - (b) The University of Texas at Dallas School of Behavioral and Brain Sciences - (c) The University of Texas at Dallas Callier Center for Communication Disorders